About Mansfield

 Economy & Demographics

 Mansfield's economy is anchored by the presence of the University of Connecticut, one of the state's largest employers.
 The university, with its main campus located within the city limits, is a major driver of economic activity, attracting students, faculty, and staff from around the world.
-Beyond the university, Mansfield is home to a diverse array of businesses, including manufacturing, healthcare, and retail companies.
+Beyond the university, Mansfield is home to a range of businesses, including manufacturing, healthcare, and retail companies.
 The city's largest private employers include Mansfield-based firms like Stafford Manufacturing and Windham Community Memorial Hospital.

 Elections & Voter Records